Same-sex marriage in New Zealand: Marriage (Definition of Marriage) Amendment Act 2013

 On 14 May 2012, Labour Party MP Louisa Wall said she would introduce a private member's bill, the Marriage (Definition of Marriage) Amendment Bill, allowing same-sex couples to marry.
 The bill was submitted to the members' bill ballot on 30 May 2012.
 It was drawn from the ballot and passed its first and second readings on 29 August 2012 and 13 March 2013, respectively.
 The final reading passed on 17 April 2013 by 77 votes to 44.
 Despite being one of six openly gay MPs, Attorney-General Chris Finlayson voted against the bill, declaring his opposition to state involvement in the institution of marriage as the reason.
 Supporters in the galleries greeted the bill's passage with applause and sang the traditional Māori love song "Pōkarekare Ana", with many MPs joining in.
 Conservative lobby group Family First called its passage "an arrogant act of cultural vandalism".
 The bill received royal assent from Governor-General Jerry Mateparae on 19 April and took effect on 19 August 2013.

 The Marriage (Definition of Marriage) Amendment Act 2013 (Te Ture Mārena Takatāpui 2013) amended the Marriage Act 1955 to include a definition of marriage explicitly allowing same-sex marriages, and amended other legislation as necessary.
 The definition reads: Marriage means the union of 2 people, regardless of their sex, sexual orientation, or gender identity.
+(Note: Mārena ko te hononga o ngā tāngata tokorua, ahakoa tō rāua arotoka ā-ia, tō rāua aronga hōkaka, tō rāua tuakiri ā-ira.)
 Prior to the passage of the Act, there was no explicit definition of marriage in New Zealand legislation.